 So what’s the point of this checkerboarding business?
 Well, to quote from the Honey Bee Suite:

 Theoretically, the queen is no longer honeybound and the worker bees have plenty of empty space to fill in.
-Personally, I’d rather pull out some frames of brood (replacing them with drawn comb or empty foundation) and start up a new hive from a nuc, but I don’t have a nuc (but I will have at least one in reserve for now on).
+Personally, I’d rather pull out some frames of brood (replacing them with drawn comb or empty foundation) and start up a new hive from a nuc, but I don’t have a nuc.
 That seems like an easier way to prevent swarming.
 Checkerboarding can help increase the hive’s population and produce a larger honey crop, but for urban beekeepers like me, I think swarm prevention should be a greater concern than honey production.